 - Tests take place online on a weekly basis.

 - The Reading and Writing tests each take 1 hour 15 minutes, following test orientation.
 Speaking and Listening will take place the next day in the form of a 20-minute paired interview, scheduled between 9am and 1.30pm (UK time), depending on the number of candidates.

 Minimum age: You must be at least 18 years of age prior to commencing the test.

 To book a DATE test, you can either

 Once you've been registered for the test and assigned a time slot, you will be sent instructions on how to access it online 24hrs before your test.

 You will be assigned a unique and time-limited username and password to log into our Blackboard online learning resource.
 This requires no download and can be accessed via any browser.

 When can I take the test?

-The online DATE test will run every Monday, Tuesday, Wednesday and Thursday.
+The online DATE test will run on a weekly basis.
 All tests are scheduled to start at 9am UK time (BST).
-Exact dates are available on the booking form.
 Tests will not run on UK Bank Holiday closures.

 How does the test work?